-A second class honours degree, or its equivalent, in Mechanical Engineering or related disciplines, or Physics.
+A 2:1 (Hons) degree (UK or equivalent) in Mechanical Engineering or related disciplines, or in Physics.
 HND or equivalent together with appropriate industrial experience may be considered.

 Months of entry